Canadair CL-89: CL-89

 In German Army service, CL-89 was operated by a battery in the divisional observation battalion.
 The organisation was similar to the British but had six officers and about 120 soldiers.

 Logistic support for CL-89 was provided to user nations through NAMSA.

 CL-289

 In November 1987, an agreement was signed between Canada, West Germany and France for the production of the CL-289 system.
 The design of this was started in 1974.
 It was a larger drone with better range and payload than the CL-89.
 It was intended to obtain corps level intelligence for the armies of NATO.
 Although similar in appearance to the CL-89, many changes in design were necessary.
 The CL-289 entered service in November 1990, the entire system being designated AN/USD-502.
+At least 9 CL-289 were shot down by the Yugoslav Army during the NATO bombing of Yugoslavia in 1999.

 Description

 The cylindrical body had four stub-wings at the rear of the fuselage, with aerodynamic trim provided by smaller canard foreplanes.